 In the event that the tracking methods reflect that you should have received an income, get in contact with the relevant IRS tax refund authority.

 Sitting by the door waiting for that mailed check or constantly checking your account for a deposit will not speed up the process.
 If you have managed to file your return correctly, the IRS guarantees a tax refund as soon as possible, depending on the date you actually file your return.
-Also, if you have taken the help of any CPA firm for your tax preparation services, they’ll probably hep you with tax refund.
+Also, if you have taken the help of any CPA firm for your tax preparation services, they’ll probably help you with the tax refund.